chesslogic/Archipelago/worlds/against_the_storm/docs/en_Against_The_Storm.md

 # Against The Storm

 ## What does randomization do to this game?
 All resources are blocked from being acquired until their Item is received from Archipelago.
-TODO: enable dev console even in non-experimental branch.
+Optionally, all production recipes can be shuffled.

 ## What Against The Storm items are randomized?
 "Items" in this case are the ability to acquire the blocked resources.
 The resource exceptions to this are only Wood and the Waters, and the acquistion exceptions are embarkation bonuses, and building deconstruction.